CloudM-Migrate/documentation/Engineering-Reference/GoogleSourceAO.md

 Use Limited Scopes requires the following scopes to be enabled: 'https://www.googleapis.com/auth/gmail.labels' and 'https://www.googleapis.com/auth/gmail.readonly'.

-Change Conditions: When enabled, only the Gmail API scopes will be used.
+Change Conditions: When enabled only the Gmail API scopes will be used.
 For email only migrations.

 ### Enable Gmail Discovery throttle <a name="gmaildiscoverythrottle"></a>
 {: .no_toc }